civol/HDLRuby/README.md

 end
 ```

-However, when generation the low-level description of this system, code similar to the following will have to be written for applying `my_generation`:
+However, when generation the low-level description of this system, code like the following will have to be written for applying `my_generation`:

 ```ruby
 some_system :instance0